jbon/mechatronics-design-project/SolutionExercise6.md

 - vertical and horizontal cuts are abitrary and may not be optimal
 - how to identify whether a magnet has been linked more than one time already?
 - how to identify the two nodes that need to be linked so we can close the loop?
+- why not closing the loop at each stage instead only at the end?

 # Algorithm #4